ggorlen/rene/README.md

 - improve comment support
 - add tests
-- make package
+- make into a package for easier install

+## Disclaimer

+No guarantees expressed or implied.
+Use this software entirely at your own risk.

 ## Issues and PRs

-Yes, please
+Yes, please and thanks!